suny-downstate-medical-center/netpyne/doc/source/reference.rst

 		e.g. ``{'popLabel': 'PYR', 'ynorm': [0.1, 0.6]}`` targets connections of cells from the 'PYR' population with normalized depth within 0.1 and 0.6.

 	- 'weight' | 'threshold': New value for connection weight or threshold.
+Can include both.

 * **net.modifyStims(params)**